mafaldi/data-harvesting/README.md

 ### a) Access the scraping script

-Download `Airport_scraper_full.R` from this repository and open RStudio.
+Download `Airport_scraper_full.Rmd` from this repository and open RStudio.

 This code starts with all of the step by step code chunks to run the RSelenium code and process the table.
 However, most of these are set to `eval=FALSE` as we have more complete functions below that aggregate each step.
 We recommend looking through step-by-step to understand the process before running the functions.